Hitdahit/Code_Refactoring/README.md

 ### 3. Models
 We provide 4 well-known CNN models (ResNet, VGG, DenseNet, EfficientNet) and each models have different number of layers.
 You can choose the architecture based on your dataset.

     i.
-ResNet : (ResNet uses residual connections between the layers to solve gradient vanishing problem in deep neural networks. - 이런 소개 글 필요?)
-We have implemented 5 different architectures of ResNet such as ResNet18, ResNet34, ResNet50, Resnet101, ResNet152.
+ResNet : We have implemented 5 different architectures of ResNet such as ResNet18, ResNet34, ResNet50, Resnet101, ResNet152.

     ii.
-VGG
+VGG : We have implemented 4 different architectures of VGG such as VGG11, VGG13, VGG16, VGG19 with batch normalization.

     iii.
-DenseNet
+DenseNet : We have implemented 3 different architectures of DenseNet such as DenseNet121, DenseNet169, DenseNet201.

     iv.
-EfficientNet
+EfficientNet :

+	v.
+SENet : SE Block..?

+	vi.
+GoogLeNet :

 ### 4. Supporting Modalities